Visit Historic Dillsboro YESTERDAY'S VILLAGE

 DOGWOOD CRAFTERS

 Showcasing mountain crafts since 1976, this cooperative features over 80 artisans in the Smoky Mountains.
-Crafters invite visitors to explore and learn all about the shop's offerings.
 The shop offers a constantly changing mix of handcrafted treasures.
-90 Webster St. (W4 on map) 828-586-2248.
-Summer Hours: 7 Days 10-6; Winter Hours (Dec-March) - Fri-Sun; 11-4.
+90 Webster St. 828-586-2248.

 website email